 Now that you have gone over interview questions and answers for school nurses, you are ready to start applying for positions.
 At CareerStaff, we know how important it is to find career opportunities that align with your life goals and personal preferences.
 We also know that preparing for those opportunities takes time, effort, and careful consideration of some difficult questions.

 If you’re seeking a new school nursing career, we have openings across the United States.
-We invite you to browse all the available job opportunities with CareerStaff now, and apply for a school nurse job today!
+We invite you to submit a quick application to speak with a recruiter.
+Or, browse all the available job opportunities with CareerStaff today!